Chocolate, pecans and coconut - almost too good to be true!

-Traditional German Chocolate cake is not decorated with buttercream, but it not only adds a lot to a nice appearance but also to an intense chocolate flavor.
-The chocolate buttercream I am using is made with brown sugar and unsweetened cocoa powder, for a rich color and chocolate taste.
+Traditional German Chocolate cake is not decorated with buttercream, but it not only does it add a nice appearance but also an intense chocolate flavor.
+The chocolate buttercream I am using is made with brown sugar and unsweetened cocoa powder for a rich color and chocolate taste.

 German Chocolate Cake

 1 tsp baking powder